carlosrios10/GettingCleaningDataProject/README.md

 These functions are used by run_analysis.R.

-The functions.R file contain these functions.
+The functions.R file contains these functions.

-*This function change data set's labels to its camel case format.*
+*This function changes data set's labels to its camel case format.*
 ```{r}
 editingLabel<- function(x){
     x<-gsub("\\(|\\)","",x)